Adverse Health Events Reporting

 Through hospital participation in the MHA Patient Safety Registry, hospitals report safety event and medical error information in order to share existing safeguards, identify common safety issues and facilitate new collaborative solutions among hospitals.
 Minnesota's approach goes beyond reporting; hospitals gain access to valuable information including benchmark reports and key learnings and action steps from peer hospitals.

-The Minnesota Department of Health and MHA produce an annual report of adverse events in Minnesota hospitals, ambulatory surgery centers and regional treatment centers.
-The state's most recent public report on Adverse Health Events in Minnesota was released in February 2017.
+The Minnesota Department of Health produces an annual report of adverse events in Minnesota hospitals, ambulatory surgery centers and regional treatment centers.

 Guidance for Adverse Health Care Event Reporting